 Nearly all of my ‘friends’ (I use the term with difficulty) in secondary school were artists.
 My best friend – who really is my best friend – is an artist!
 And a wonderful one at that: you can visit her blog to see her artwork here!
 And I used to wish I were an artist too – just so I could hang out in the art rooms basically.
 But I wasn’t.

-Art journaling – or mixed media journaling – is a form of art which is created using stamps and textures and paints etc. I was never any good at it but I used to really enjoy the art journalers on Youtube and attempting to do the same in my notebooks.
+Art journaling – or mixed media journaling – is a form of art that is created using stamps and textures and paints etc. I was never any good at it but I used to really enjoy the art journalers on Youtube and attempting to do the same in my notebooks.

 I loved Smash booking!
 Like most things, it appeared to peak and then swiftly decline but for a while about 2-3 years ago it was a large thing.
 You take the everyday things – receipts, train tickets, stamps, and cards and you ‘smash’ them i.e. glue stick them, into a journal.
 You could write notes about your day out with the tickets, or make a list of the things you bought with the receipt.

 An oldie but a goodie.
 Similar to diaries and smash books scrapbooks can be made in journals/notebooks too.
 I was never a fan of photo albums so much as I was of scrapbooks.
-There much more fun and creative – you can add ephemera also, quotes, descriptions about things.
+They’re much more fun and creative – you can add ephemera also, quotes, descriptions about things.
 A timeline of events of a holiday or an 18th birthday photo and stories collection.

 To me, there are two types of dream journals.
 The first is a standard journal where you recount your latest dreams – like Stella Gibson off The Fall – or a dream journal of a collection of Hopes and Dreams.
 I have the latter.

 In it, I have scrapbooked images out of magazines, books, and newspapers with hopes and dreams.